chuhann/tp/docs/DeveloperGuide.md

 ### 4.8 Focus Feature

-The proposed focus mechanism is facilitated by `FocusAction`.
+The proposed focus feature is facilitated by `FocusAction`.
 It extends `Action` to execute command given by the user, output are then passed on to `Ui` for display.
 Additionally, it implements the following operations:

 * `FocusAction#act()` - Sets the task flag by the chosen parameter.
 * `FocusAction#prepare()` - Parse user command to suitable parameter for `PostponeAction#act()` function.

-Given below is an example usage scenario and how the focus mechanism behaves at each step.
+Given below is an example usage scenario and how the focus feature behaves at each step.

 Step 1.
 The user executes `focus [task type]` command to filter based on task type.
 Command is then parsed by `FocusAction#prepare()` to be passed as arguments for `FocusAction#act()`.